Utilities regulators are looking to the future – and they have high expectations for companies operating in the sector.

 In its 2019 price review, Ofwat

-is asking water companies to "go further than ever before" to improve efficiency and customer service.
-As the focus on efficiency continues to sharpen, the total life cost of assets is becoming ever more important, overshadowing upfront purchase costs.
+asked water companies to "go further than ever before" to improve efficiency and customer service.
+Now, as the focus on efficiency continues to sharpen, the total life cost of assets is becoming ever more important, overshadowing upfront purchase costs.
 The knock-on effect of cost savings and efficiency gains will be vital at a time when the market is being asked to spend less to do more.

 One area where all utility companies should be looking is their indirect procurement spend, and how suppliers such as RS Components can help drive efficiency and support companies as they increase the lifespan of their equipment through maintenance.

-"Regulated businesses need to strike a balance between revenues and investment-expenditure – while doing everything in their power to delight customers"Chris Cruise, Industry Sector Manager, RS Components
+"Regulated businesses need to strike a balance between revenues and investment-expenditure – while doing everything in their power to delight customers"Damian Wynne, Industry Sector Manager, RS Components

 From the work I do with the utilities sector, I believe there are three key ways in which a supplier of MRO (maintenance, repair and operations) equipment can make a tangible difference.

 The key to extending the life of assets in the utilities sector is effective maintenance, which requires a wide variety of parts, equipment and tools.
 The most cost-effective method of MRO procurement